 I'm here to change that.
 I'm here to revolutionize the way you learn, practice and think music.

 So exactly how do I accomplish this?
-By being each student’s personal trainer and tailoring their workouts to their specific needs from the warm-up to the music.
+By being each student’s personal trainer and tailoring their workouts to their specific needs from the warm-up to the music, helping them through the 10 rigorous MusicFit Ranks.
 Most importantly, lessons are PUMPED with energy and athletic thinking.
 For example, just as athletes have to warm-up by stretching their muscles to avoid injury, musicians must warm-up for the same reason, but what are we stretching?
 During the warm-up I teach my students to stretch their range, flexibility and volume by controlling their air and allowing creative flow.

 What is the driving force behind the world’s most successful sports champions?
 Here is my short list: high inspiration levels, solid belief in themselves, positive attitudes, confidence, commitment and most importantly, fanaticism.
 Now…apply that to a music student.
 The possibilities are endless.